 A set of 15 different integers has a median of 25 and a range of 25.
 What is the greatest possible integer that could be in this set?

-If you caught yourself saying “Uh-uh, I forgot to brush my basic statistics concepts”, you are in trouble on the GMAT!
+If you caught yourself saying “Uh-oh, I forgot to brush up on my basic statistics concepts”, you are in trouble on the GMAT!

-One thing you have to realize is that in GMAT Quant, the difference between the guy scoring 45 and the one scoring 51 is NOT that the latter knows more formulae.
+In GMAT Quant, the difference between the guy scoring 45 and the one scoring 51 is NOT that the latter knows more formulae.

 The number 75 can be written as the sum of the squares of 3 different positive integers.
 What is the sum of these 3 integers?